 A fellow local also told me that it’s also possible to explore the caves to the south – check the tide times to make sure you choose an appropriate time to explore!

 Another top tip is to stop by the butchers in Latheronwheel – to stock up on delicious fresh prepared meat and pies, bread and other ready-made goodies.
-Make sure you take cash (cards not taken) – we nearly got caught out and had to have some emergency help from the (visiting) bank of my Mum and Dad who were fortunately with us!
+Make sure you take cash (cards not accepted) – we nearly got caught out and had to have some emergency help from the (visiting) bank of my Mum and Dad who were fortunately with us!